Security-Onion-Solutions/securityonion-docs/jupyter.rst

 **Create Jupyter User**

-As a best practice, we'll want to create a dedicated Jupyter notebook user with just read-only access to the data inside of :ref:`elasticsearch`.
+As a best practice, you'll want to create a dedicated Jupyter notebook user with just read-only access to the data inside of :ref:`elasticsearch`.
 In :ref:`kibana`, navigate to Stack Management -> Users and create the user with appropriate permissions:

 .. image:: https://user-images.githubusercontent.com/16829864/144250356-ed1ccfd7-d312-48e1-875d-92c9717b4145.png
   :target:  https://user-images.githubusercontent.com/16829864/144250356-ed1ccfd7-d312-48e1-875d-92c9717b4145.png

 **Security Onion Firewall**

-In order to allow network-based access to :ref:`elasticsearch`, we'll need to allow the traffic through the host-based firewall by going to :ref:`administration` --> Configuration --> firewall --> hostgroups.
+In order to allow network-based access to :ref:`elasticsearch`, you'll need to allow the traffic through the host-based firewall by going to :ref:`administration` --> Configuration --> firewall --> hostgroups.

 .. image:: images/config-item-firewall.png
   :target: _images/config-item-firewall.png

+At the top of the page, click the ``Options`` menu and enable the ``Show all configurable settings, including advanced settings.`` option.
+On the left side, select the ``elasticsearch_rest`` option.
+On the right side, add your IP address or CIDR blocks and click the checkmark to save.

-Once complete, we should be able to reach the :ref:`elasticsearch` instance.
-We can confirm connectivity using tools like curl, or Powershell's Test-NetConnection.
+Once complete, you should be able to connect to the :ref:`elasticsearch` instance.
+You can confirm connectivity using tools like curl or Powershell's Test-NetConnection.

 Jupyter Notebook
 ----------------